Zhu Xudan: 2017–present: Rising popularity

 In 2017, Zhu played the antagonist in the fantasy romance drama Eternal Love.
 The series was a major hit and led to increased popularity for Zhu.
 The same year, she played her first leading role in the romantic campus web series Hi Flower; and also starred in the fantasy wuxia drama The Soul Stitcher.

 In 2018, Zhu played supporting roles in the workplace drama Negotiator and romantic comedy drama Sweet Dreams.
 Both dramas attained high ratings when it aired on Hunan Television and led to increased recognition for Zhu.

 In 2019, Zhu starred as one of the two female leads, Zhou Zhiruo in the wuxia drama Heavenly Sword and Dragon Slaying Sabre based on the novel of the same name by Jin Yong.
 Zhu received increased recognition after the drama aired.

-Zhu is also set to star in the period romance drama Love in a Fallen City alongside Ethan Juan, and crime suspense drama Haunted Houses Handbook alongside Hou Minghao.
+Zhu is also set to star in the period romance drama Love in a Fallen City alongside Ethan Juan, and crime suspense drama Psych-Hunter alongside Hou Minghao.